babyfish-ct/jimmer/doc/docs/jimmer-core/validation.md

 In addition to Nullity, jimmer implements partial JSR380 validation.
 As of now, the supported validation rules are

+- Any custom validation annotation, the custom annotation itself needs to be decorated by `@javax.validation.constraints.Constraint`
 - `@javax.validation.constraints.NotEmpty`
 - `@javax.validation.constraints.NotBlank`
 - `@javax.validation.constraints.Size`